klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 }
 ```

-As input to our methods we will generate and provide a collection of 1000 integers.
+As input to our methods, we will provide a dynamically generated collection of 1000 integers.
-We compare the execution times of both methods across 10 consecutive iterations, in order to reinforce our results.
+We compare the execution times of both methods across 10 consecutive iterations, to reinforce our results.

 ```java
 List<Integer> integers = IntStream.range(0, 1000)